Justin Hunter

-Justin Parker Hunter (born May 20, 1991) is a former American football wide receiver.
-He played college football at Tennessee.
-Hunter was drafted by the Tennessee Titans in the second round of the 2013 NFL Draft.
-He has also played for the Miami Dolphins, Buffalo Bills, and Pittsburgh Steelers.
+Justin Scott Parker Hunter (born May 20, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Tennessee Volunteers.
+Hunter was selected by the Tennessee Titans in the second round of the 2013 NFL draft.

+Hunter spent three seasons with the Titans before being released prior to the 2016 season.
+During the 2016 regular season, Hunter played in one game with the Miami Dolphins before spending most of the season with the Buffalo Bills.
+He then spent the next two seasons with the Pittsburgh Steelers.

-Hunter is also a world-class long jumper, and represented the United States at the 2010 IAAF World Junior Championships.
+Hunter is a world-class long jumper, and represented the United States at the 2010 IAAF World Junior Championships.

-Early years
+Early life

 Hunter was born in Virginia Beach, Virginia.
 He attended Ocean Lakes High School in Virginia Beach where he played football and basketball and ran track for the Ocean Lakes Dolphins.
 As a junior in 2008, he caught 34 passes for 545 yards and 13 touchdowns.
-As a senior in 2009, he caught 46 passes for 714 yards and 9 touchdowns.
+As a senior in 2009, he caught 46 passes for 714 yards and nine touchdowns.
 He was ranked as the eighth best wide receiver recruit and 75th best overall prospect in his class by Rivals.com.

 As a track and field athlete, Hunter was an accomplished jumper.
 He was ranked by Track & Field News as the third best long jumper, seventh best high jumper and fourteenth best triple jumper.
 He won Virginia state titles in long jump and high jump and settled for second place in the triple jump.
 His best long jump, 25'10¾", qualified him for the IAAF World Junior Championships in Athletics.